 • Gains or profits not falling under the above classes

 Do take note that tax residents enjoy certain tax reliefs and rebates.
 Generally, tax reliefs are portions of your income that do not need to be included in the calculation of your taxes.
-You can learn how to file your income tax in Malaysia using LHDN e-filing with our complete guide, and get the latest list of official tax reliefs at LHDN.
+You can learn how to file your income tax in Malaysia using LHDN e-filing with our complete guide, and get the latest list of official tax reliefs for YA2021

 3. What are the income tax rates for expatriates and non-residents?

 So, we have covered tax residents and the perks they are entitled to, but what about expatriates working in Malaysia?
 Do they receive the same tax reliefs and rebates as tax residents?

 The answer is fairly simple.
 Have they been working in Malaysia for at least 182 consecutive days within the calendar year?
 If yes, they would be considered as tax residents.
 They are to pay tax based on the progressive tax rates and are eligible for the tax reliefs and rebates.
 If not, they are considered non-residents and are ineligible for the tax reliefs.

 Non-residents are those who, regardless of citizenship and nationality, have been working in Malaysia for a period of more than 60 calendar days but less than 182 calendar days.
-As non-residents, they will be taxed a fixed rate of 30% instead of a progressive tax rate.
+As non-residents, they will be taxed at a fixed rate of 30% instead of a progressive tax rate.

 However, non-residents who fall under these categories will not be taxed: